arpit-agr/code-squad-work/src/index.md

 ---
-title: "A platform for schools to teach computer science to grades 1-10"
+title: "Online platform for schools to teach computer science to grades 1-10"
 subtitle: "Simplify coding and make it fun & effective for your classrooms!!"
 layout: "layouts/home.html"
 about: